12 Best Squat Rack Exercises You Should Try

 Shoulder Press

-Here’s how to set up and perform the seated squat rack shoulder press:
+Here’s how to set up and perform the seated shoulder press:

-1. Place a back-supported flat bench lengthwise in the middle of a squat rack.
+1. Place a back-supported flat bench lengthwise in the middle of a rack.

 2. Position the safety bars at shoulder level when seated on the bench.